HL7/fhir-shorthand/input/pagecontent/index.md

 Description: "A clinician's qualitative judgment on the current trend of the cancer, e.g., whether it is stable, worsening (progressing), or improving (responding)."
 ```

 Keywords that declare new items (the `Profile` keyword in the previous example) must occur first in any set of keywords.
-There are nine primary keywords in FSH:
+There are nine declarative keywords in FSH:

 * Alias
 * CodeSystem